SimplifyMyCloud/smc-website/content/page/service-layer.md

 ---

 ## Service Layer contents:
-  - Helm Charts
-  - Binary baked compute instances
+  - Cloud native services
+  - Baked Virtual Machines
-  - Container baked instances
+  - Container optimzed VMs with baked cloud-init
+  - Monitoring
+  - Observability
+  - Logging transport layer
+  - API Gateways

 ---

 ## Descriptions:

-  - *Helm Charts*

-    [Helm](https://helm.sh/) charts are used to deploy, and orchestrate, applications and services into Kubernetes.
-Kubernetes will already be running as ensured by the Service Layer, and ready to accept Helm charts.
-Other Kubernetes deployment methods can be used but this repo has the strong opinion on Helm.
+  - *Cloud Native Services*

+    Cloud native services are any service hosted by, managed, and guaranteed by the cloud provider.
+S3 storage and Google Storage Buckets would be excellent examples of cloud native service layer services, RDS and CloudSQL hosted databases being another.
+The service layer ensure the cloud native service is configured and ready to be deployed into.

   ---

-  - *Binary baked compute instances*

-    "Baked" refers to the process of using an automated build systems to snapshot the OS after the application binary has been installed and configured on the compute instance.
-Once the instance is fully configured and ready to run in an environment, it is snapshotted, *aka baked*, and stored as a *immutable object* that can be deployed and booted, with a known and expected instance state that cannot, and will not, be changed once deployed to the environment.
-All baked instances are versioned using [SemVer](https://semver.org/), any changes necessary to the baked instance, would require a bump in version number of the instance object.
+  - *Monitoring*

+    Monitoring is defined as a system that reports when a service, server, or system has failed.
+Monitoring is reactive and is always indicating something that has already occurred.
+A correctly configured monitoring platform should only fire alerts to humans when a human needs to make a decision on how to react to the outage.

   ---

+  - *Observability*

+    Observability is defined as using events and tracing to measure the current health of the system.
+Observability prevents outages by identifying unhealthy infrastructure, enabling the infrastructure to _fix_ itself.

+  ---

+  - *Logging Transport Layer*

+    The logging transport layer is the plumbing of the infrastructure and has the sole responsibility of moving all the logs to the correct ingestion point, be it archival storage or a logging analytics service.

+  ---

+  - *API Gateways*

+    The API Gateway or Cloud Endpoints are the front end of the application which serve the API to the world.

+  ---

+  - *Binary Baked Compute Instances*

+    "Baked" refers to the process of using an automated build system to snapshot the OS after the application binary has been installed and configured on the compute instance.
+Once the instance is fully configured and ready to run in an environment, it is snapshotted, *aka baked*, and stored as an *immutable object* that can be deployed and booted, with a known and expected instance state that cannot, and will not, be changed once deployed to the environment.
+All baked instances are versioned using [SemVer](https://semver.org/).
+Any changes necessary to the baked instance would require a bump in version number of the instance object.

+  ---

   - *Container baked instances*

-    A baked container instance is best practices when using a container optimized OS like [CoreOS](https://coreos.com/), [RancherOS](https://rancher.com/rancher-os/), or [Google Container Optimized OS](https://cloud.google.com/container-optimized-os/).
+    A baked container instance is for running a container that is not yet Kubernetes optimized and ready for orchestration.
+A container optimized OS like [CoreOS](https://coreos.com/), [RancherOS](https://rancher.com/rancher-os/), or [Google Container Optimized OS](https://cloud.google.com/container-optimized-os/) is preferred over a full OS distro as they are small, secure and do one thing well, run a container.
 Since these OS's are typically read-only file systems, they are baked by default.
-The only change that occurs is configuring which container to pull and run on the OS boot.
+The only change that occurs is configuring which container to pull and run on the OS boot via `cloud-init` configuration scripts run on boot.